status-im/embark-tutorial-erc721/tutorial/3-listing-buying-tokens.md

 }
 ```

 The next step is to estimate the gas to invoke the contract function.
-For this case in particular, we need the token id (`this.props.id`), and, since this transaction involves sending ether, we need to specify the value.
+For this scenario in particular, we need the token id (`this.props.id`), and, since this transaction involves sending ether, we need to specify the value.
 We can obtain it from `this.props.price`.
 Notice we also have a `catch` and `finally` blocks:

 ```
 buyFromStore = () => {